 - Rohypnol, also known as roofies or the “date rape” drug

 At Into Action, we are sensitive to the path that leads to club drug addiction and the social pressure to use the drugs.
-Our compassionate staff works with each addict to develop custom treatment program to provide you with the best opportunity for success.
+Our compassionate staff works with each addict to develop a custom treatment program to provide you with the best opportunity for success.

 Get Help Today